WeZZard/ObjCGraft/README.md

 Objective-C/Swift with ObjCGrafting.

 - An Objective-C based protocol: the protocol defines the "aspect".
-- An Objective-C based object: the object implements the "aspect".
+- An Objective-C based class: the class implements the "aspect".
 - An object to "insert" the aspect's implementation.

 For example, if you want to add some behavior, such as printing "Foo"